Book a Demo

 • No urgent need to fix the current process: Organizations usually feel that “if it ain’t broke, don’t fix it,” which is the main reason why almost 3% of the global economy still runs on software programs built using COBOL language that is dead and almost impossible to upgrade.

 • Massive resistance to change the current the business model: Often, significant inventions require business models to be changed, which companies loathe to do because they believe, “what got me here will also get me there.”
-Hence, key inventions often require new firms – generally startups – with new business models to be created and to grow, all of which takes time.
+Hence, key inventions often require new firms, generally startups, with new business models to be created and to grow, all of which takes time.

 • Risk aversion: Most companies and consumers are usually risk averse and concerned about being blamed if an invention fails to perform adequately.
 Hence, they are not prone to adopt a critical innovation unless they have observed it works for others.